-Your car has certain "readiness." codes" that are part of the on-board diagnostics for the emissions systems.
+Your car has certain "readiness codes" that are part of the on-board diagnostics for the emissions systems.
 In some states, part of the emissions testing is to make sure these codes are set.
 If they are not set, the test cannot be completed.

 If your car's battery has been disconnected or gone dead, these codes are erased.
 It takes several days of driving under various conditions to set the codes again.
 If possible, do not take your car for a state emissions test until the readiness codes are set.
-See State Emissions Testing on page 283.
+Refer to State Emissions Testing for more information.
+(See page 281.)